yakuza8/yakuza8/README.md

 [![Profile views](https://gpvc.arturio.dev/yakuza8)](https://github.com/yakuza8)

 <p>
-I am Software Engineer at Udemy graduated from Middle East Technical University in 2019.
+I am Software Engineer at AWS graduated from Middle East Technical University in 2019.
 I have passion in coding and my favorite language is Python.
 The main field I like to code is Artificial Intelligence, and you can check my existing repositories.
 For further information, one can take a look at below code segment...
 </p>